samroska/women-in-gov/README.md

  - *data_cleaning.ipynb* : All of the steps we performed to gather and format our source data is contained within this notebook.
 Pre-processing, dataframe manipulation, and output csv code is within this notebook.

  - *data_visualizations.ipynb*: After data cleaning and initial manipulation, we started exploring insights into the data via visualizations.
-Within this notebook you will find all the exploratory visualization we created.
+Within this notebook you will find all the exploratory visualizations we created.
 Not all visualizations within this notebook were included in the final report PDF.

 ## Project Limitations